amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer length: 100-200 words

 We initilized our project with the cookicutter template.
-From the template we have filled out the src, report and notebook folders.
-Furthermore we have also edited the pre created file requirements.txt.<br>
-We chose not to remove the unused folders, but instead list the unused folder here.
-We did not use the folder models in our project. <br>

-We have added an .dvc folder and additionally dvc file for the storage in dvc.
-Furthermore we have added a tests folder with the test scripts.
+Most of the default scripts, such as `make_dataset.py`, `model.py`, `train_model.py`, `predict_model.py` etc. have been filled with code for this specific object detection in images-project.
+Furthermore we have added content to the test scripts which are also set up by default for unit testing.
+We have mainly followed the pre-created content- and folder structure (src/, report/, notebooks/, etc.), and added additional folders if necessary or convenient.
+As an example we have created a config folder that keeps track of configuration files for different parts of the project with a default_config.yaml pointing to the task-dependent config files, e.g. predict_config.yaml for prediction reproducability.
+Furthermore we have updated the requirements.txt to match the required Python environment.<br> We have also added a .dvc folder and additionally dvc file for the storage in dvc.
+These were both generated automatically when setting up the data version control for the project using dvc with google drive and cloud.

 ### Question 6